dacadeorg/tutorials/ICP/typescript-smart-contract-101/content/typescript-smart-contract-101.md

 dfx stop
 ```

 This command will shut down your local replica.
-Remember to always stop your local replica when you're done working to free up system resources."
+Remember to always stop your local replica when you're done working to free up system resources.

 ## 4. Conclusion
 In this tutorial, we've walked you through the process of building and interacting with a decentralized Azle canister.
-We introduced you to key concepts related to the Internet Computer and canisters and then guided you through the steps to set up your project and construct a message web3 canister with basic CRUD functionality.
+We introduced you to key concepts related to the Internet Computer and canisters, then guided you through the steps to set up your project and construct a message web3 canister with basic CRUD functionality.

 You learned how to deploy your canister using `dfx deploy` and how to interact with it both through the terminal and the Candid web interface.
 We explored how to execute various functions like `addMessage`, `getMessages`, `updateMessage`, and `deleteMessage`, and discussed the structure and usage of the commands required.